Go-MinSeong/SF-AdaCoF/README.md

 The main techniques of the model are described below.
 1. Progress in two directions
-2. Models that can inject image differencing information
+2. Models that can inject Featuremap differencing information

 # Model evaluation